scullxbones/akka-persistence-mongo/docs/akka24.md

 ```
 If we choose number 2 here, we should see something like this (remember to configure INFO level for `MigrateToSuffixedCollections` class)
 ```
-Starting automatic migration to collections with suffixed names This may take a while...
+2016-09-23_15:43:31.823  INFO - Starting automatic migration to collections with suffixed names This may take a while...
-54826/54826 records were inserted into 'akka_persistence_journal_foo1' journal 54826 records, previously copied to 'akka_persistence_journal_foo1' journal, were removed from 'akka_persistence_journal' journal
+2016-09-23_15:43:36.519  INFO - 1/1 records were inserted into 'akka_persistence_journal_foo1' journal
+2016-09-23_15:43:36.536  INFO - 1/1 records, previously copied to 'akka_persistence_journal_foo1' journal, were removed from 'akka_persistence_journal' journal
-63/63 records were inserted into 'akka_persistence_journal_foo2' journal 63 records, previously copied to 'akka_persistence_journal_foo2' journal, were removed from 'akka_persistence_journal' journal
+2016-09-23_15:43:36.649  INFO - 24/24 records were inserted into 'akka_persistence_journal_foo2' journal
+2016-09-23_15:43:36.652  INFO - 24/24 records, previously copied to 'akka_persistence_journal_foo2' journal, were removed from 'akka_persistence_journal' journal
-1/1 records were inserted into 'akka_persistence_journal_foo3' journal 1 records, previously copied to 'akka_persistence_journal_foo3' journal, were removed from 'akka_persistence_journal' journal 19/19 records were inserted into 'akka_persistence_journal_foo4' journal 19 records, previously copied to 'akka_persistence_journal_foo4' journal, were removed from 'akka_persistence_journal' journal
+2016-09-23_15:44:58.090  INFO - 74013/74013 records were inserted into 'akka_persistence_journal_foo3' journal
+2016-09-23_15:45:07.559  INFO - 74013/74013 records, previously copied to 'akka_persistence_journal_foo3' journal, were removed from 'akka_persistence_journal' journal
+2016-09-23_15:45:20.423  INFO - 54845/54845 records were inserted into 'akka_persistence_journal_foo4' journal
+2016-09-23_15:45:25.494  INFO - 54845/54845 records, previously copied to 'akka_persistence_journal_foo4' journal, were removed from 'akka_persistence_journal' journal
+2016-09-23_15:45:25.502  INFO - 76 records were ignored and remain in 'akka_persistence_journal' journal
+2016-09-23_15:45:25.502  INFO - JOURNALS: 128883/128959 records were successfully transfered to suffixed collections 2016-09-23_15:45:25.502  INFO - JOURNALS: 76/128959 records were ignored and remain in 'akka_persistence_journal' journal 2016-09-23_15:45:25.502  INFO - JOURNALS: 128883 + 76 = 128959, all records were successfully handled
-SUMMARY: 54909 records were successfully transfered to suffixed journals 2/2 records were inserted into 'akka_persistence_snaps_foo1' snapshot 2 records, previously copied to 'akka_persistence_snaps_foo1' snapshot, were removed from 'akka_persistence_snaps' snapshot
+2016-09-23_15:45:25.785  INFO - 2/2 records were inserted into 'akka_persistence_snaps_foo4' snapshot
+2016-09-23_15:45:25.788  INFO - 2/2 records, previously copied to 'akka_persistence_snaps_foo4' snapshot, were removed from 'akka_persistence_snaps' snapshot
+2016-09-23_15:45:25.915  INFO - 101/101 records were inserted into 'akka_persistence_snaps_foo3' snapshot
+2016-09-23_15:45:25.931  INFO - 101/101 records, previously copied to 'akka_persistence_snaps_foo3' snapshot, were removed from 'akka_persistence_snaps' snapshot
-SUMMARY: 2 records were successfully transfered to suffixed snapshots
-SUMMARY: 5/5 records were successfully removed from akka_persistence_metadata collection Automatic migration to collections with suffixed names has completed
+2016-09-23_15:45:25.932  INFO - SNAPSHOTS: 103/103 records were successfully transfered to suffixed collections 2016-09-23_15:45:25.936  INFO - METADATA: 106/106 records were successfully removed from akka_persistence_metadata collection 2016-09-23_15:45:25.974  INFO - Automatic migration to collections with suffixed names has completed
 ```
 Notice that records **may** remain in unique collections "akka_persistence_journal" and "akka_persistence_snapshot" in case your `getSuffixfromPersistenceId` method sometimes returns an empty string.
-In that case, no information regarding these records is printed in the console above, so don't worry if they do not appear in totals.
+In that case, an information regarding these records is printed in the console above, and a warning is also printed if *migrated* + *ignored* records does not equal *total* records.

 Notice that unique collections "akka_persistence_journal" and "akka_persistence_snapshot" remain in the database, even if empty.
 You should remove them if you want, using mongo shell...